-The graph below shows the projected levels of the Operational Boundary and Authorised Limit, compared with the Council's CFR and gross debt position.
-CIPFA's Prudential Code for Capital Finance in Local Authority's recommends that the Council's total debt should not exceed the highest forecast CFR over the next three year.
+The following graph shows the projected levels of the Operational Boundary and Authorised Limit for Borrowing, compared with the Council's CFR and gross debt position.
+CIPFA's Prudential Code for Capital Finance in Local Authority's recommends that the Council's total debt should not exceed the highest forecast CFR over the next three years.
 This provides Councils with some flexibility to borrow to meet future capital investment requirements but provides a balance to ensure debt is not held for long periods of time without an underlying need to fund capital investment.
 The graph below confirms that the Council expects to comply with this recommendation.

-Affordability Prudential Indicators
+(d) Affordability Prudential Indicators

 These Prudential Indicators assess the affordability of capital investment plans and provide an indication of the impact of capital investment plans on the Council's overall finances.
-The cost impact of borrowing decisions are reflected in the Council's budget as loan charges.
-These have been projected over the next 10 years in line with the capital plan and will be used to update the Council's Long Term Financial Outlook.
+The cost impact of borrowing decisions is reflected in the Council's budget as loan charges.
+These have been projected to 2027/28 in line with the capital plan.

-Actual and estimates of the ratio of financing costs to net revenue stream.
+Actual and estimates of the proportion of financing costs to net revenue stream.

-This indicator identifies the trend in the cost of capital (borrowing and other long-term liabilities net of investment income) against the net revenue stream.
+This indicator identifies the trend in the cost of capital (borrowing and other long-term liabilities net of investment income) against the net revenue stream and reflects the profile of the loans fund advances together with future capital investment.
 The estimates of financing costs include current commitments and those arising from the capital programme.
 The HRA costs are aligned with the 30-year business plan.

-Ratio of financing costs to net revenue stream 2017/18 Probable Outturn £m 2018/19 Estimate £m 2019/20 Estimate £m 2020/21 Estimate £m
+Proportion of financing costs to net revenue stream 2019/20 Probable Outturn % 2020/21 Estimate % 2021/22 Estimate % 2022/23 Estimate %

-General Services 5.0% 5.2% 5.6% 4.8%
+General Services 4.8% 4.2% 4.3% 4.9%

-HRA 15.9% 16.9% 17.4% 18.3%
+HRA 17.6% 20.6% 24.2% 25.7%